rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/phone-pin/unlock-phone-pin.rst

   authentication token."
   403, Forbidden, "Caller does not have an appropriate role or phone PIN is not in a locked state"
-  404, Not Found, "User not found"
+  404, Not Found, "User was not found"
   405, Invalid Method, "The method specified in the request is not valid for the resource identified in the request URI."
   503, Service Fault, "Service is not available."